Emergence of singularities from decoherence: Quantum catastrophes: Dynamics with decoherence

+How does the measurement lead to a smoothing out of oscillations in the probability distribution?
+The double-commutator causes a decay in the probability of finding the system in an even energy eigenstate, and increases the probability of finding it in an odd energy eigenstate, as shown in Fig.\ \ref{fig:widths of caustics}(c).
+Now, a single eigenstate leads to a probability distribution that oscillates in $z$ with nodes between peaks: in order to obtain a smooth non-oscillating distribution we require many eigenstates be populated, and, in particular, that adjacent eigenstates be populated.
+This is because adjacent eigenstates in energy have adjacent peaks in number-difference space as shown in Fig.\ \ref{fig:widths of caustics}(d), and thus it is necessary to combine both even and odd eigenstates to fill in the gaps.
+In this way decoherence smooths the oscillations and broadens the peaks in comparison to the coherent system's probability distribution.

+Another way to understand the effect of the double commutator term is to map the master equation onto a Fokker-Planck style equation, which is the equation of motion for the probability distribution.
+Choosing the Glauber-Surdashan quasiprobability distribution in phase space $P(\phi,z)$ (the Glauber-Surdashan quasiprobability is positive if the quantum system has a classical analogue), we obtain

-where the Hamiltonian is scaled such that $H=\Lambda z^2/2-\sqrt{1-z^2}\cos\phi$.
-The diffusion term in this equation is responsible for two effects: it eliminates quantum interference such that the probability distribution settles to the classical distribution, and it broadens the peaks at the caustics such that the resultant probability distributions remain non-singular at all times, thus resolving the paradox that decoherence can lead to singularities.
+where $h=\Lambda z^2/2-\sqrt{1-z^2}\cos\phi$ is the dimensionless Hamiltonian, see Appendix \ref{app:FokkerPlanck} for the derivation.
+The authors of Reference \cite{Javanainen2013} obtained a very similar equation for the Wigner distribution and pointed out that the last term, which takes the form of a diffusion term in $\phi$, arises as the backaction due to a measurement of the conjugate variable $z$.
+Diffusion can of course be expected to eliminate quantum interference such that the probability distribution settles to the classical distribution, and also broadens the peaks at the caustics such that the resultant probability distributions are non-singular.
+It is also significant that the diffusion constant $D \Lambda /N$ depends linearly on $D$ and inversely upon $N$, supporting our earlier observations that these two parameters have opposing effects upon the width of caustics.

+The diffusion equation given in Eq.\ (\ref{eq:diffusioneq}) for the quasiprobability distribution under the influence of decoherence implies another method for smoothing the caustics: the ad hoc addition of diffusive noise terms to the classical Liouville equations.
+However, classical noise can be reduced by technical improvements, e.g. by going to very low temperatures as in the experiments with ultracold atoms.
+By contrast, quantum mechanics introduces fundamental noise that cannot be removed so we shall not pursue these alternative approaches here.